landog893/Gifter-2/docs/BlackBoxTest.md

 <td valign=top>
     Preconditions: LoginPage has loaded
     <br><br>
-    UserID: invalid userid
+    UserName: invalid user name <br><br>
+    Password: (whatever)
     <br><br>
     Click Log in
 </td>
 <td valign=top>
-    There will be a notificaion saying: "No saved data found".
+    There will be a notificaion saying: "User Name is Incorrect".
 </td>
 <td valign=top>
-    There is a notificaion saying: "UserId is not exist".
+    There is a notificaion saying: "User Name is Incorrect.
+Please use correct user name!".
     <br><br>
     Remain on the LoginScreen page without navigating.
 </td>